 - Provide Ongoing Learning.
 Your training plan should include more than just the initial training.
 Include follow-up reinforcements where the initial training content is repeated in an overview fashion.
 Provide one-on-one sessions for users who may need extra help.
 Hold Q&A sessions and mini-trainings on advanced topics.
 Make a plan to provide ongoing learning on a regular basis.

-Whether deploying Microsoft Dynamics CRM for the first time, or rolling out an upgrade, PowerObjects can help you make the best training plan appropriate for your organization.
+Whether deploying Microsoft Dynamics 365 for the first time or rolling out an upgrade, PowerObjects can help you make the best training plan appropriate for your organization.